-FC Halifax Town aim to bounce back from their first defeat of the season when they host Dagenham and Redbridge at The Shay on Saturday (3pm).
+Table-toppers FC Halifax Town will be aiming for a hat-trick of wins in the first week of the season when they host Dagenham and Redbridge on Saturday (3pm).

 Saturday’s National League fixtures:

 Barrow v Eastleigh

 FC Halifax Town v Dagenham & Redbridge